Service provider selection

 Retirement Plans for Small Practice Owners

 We work with small business owners to identify the best plan for their business and we assist them with plan design, Third Party Administrator and record-keeper selection and investment management.
-If you are a solo practice owner, there are many variables to consider when deciding on the best retirement plan for your practice.
+If you are a solo practice owner, there are many variables to consider when deciding on the best retirement plan for your business.
 As fiduciaries, we don’t sell packaged products and our job is to make sure that the plan you select makes financial sense.
 Prior to recommending a specific plan we perform comprehensive personal and business financial analysis to ensure that the best plan is selected for your practice.
 The next step is to do SIMPLE IRA vs. 401k analysis to determine whether a SIMPLE IRA or a 401(k) plan would be a better choice.
 If a 401(k) plan is selected, it is important to do a 401(k) design study to come up with the optimal plan design to allow you to maximize your contribution while minimizing your employer contribution.
-In some cases when the owner wants to make a significantly higher tax-deferred contribution than allowed by a 401(k) plan, a Cash Balance plan might make sense.
-A thorough analysis is done prior to recommending this type of plan, especially if the practice has any non-spouse staff.
+In some cases when the owner wants to make a significantly higher tax-deferred contribution than allowed by a 401(k) plan, a Cash Balance plan can be considered.
+A thorough analysis is done prior to recommending this type of plan, especially if the business has any non-spouse staff.

-If you currently have a 401(k) plan or a 401(k)/Cash Balance plan combination, we will review all aspects of your plan, including plan design, investment options, fees, fiduciary and administrative compliance, and make recommendations to make improvements, including upgrading your plan design, lower administrative and investment management fees, and improve your investment lineup by using low cost index funds.
+If you currently have a 401(k) plan or a 401(k)/Cash Balance plan combination, we will review all aspects of your plan, including plan design, investment options, fees, fiduciary and administrative compliance, and make recommendations to improve your plan, including upgrading your plan design, lower administrative and investment management fees, and improve your investment lineup by using low cost index funds.
 We encourage you to compare fees from different plan service providers by using a calculator specifically designed to compare fees and expenses from service providers side by side.

 Retirement Plans for Group Practices